pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Zarinesh's Hand.md

 # Overview

-In the heart of the harsh [[Irasnian Wastes]], a colossal stone hand rises from the sands, capturing the wonder and reverence of all who behold it.
+In the heart of the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], a colossal stone hand rises from the sands, capturing the wonder and reverence of all who behold it.
 This magnificent monument, known as [[Zarinesh's Hand]], is believed to be the severed hand of the deity [[Zarinesh]].
 A symbol of faith and hope, it serves as a beacon for those who dare to call this unforgiving land their home.

 > [!quickref]
 > Overview: Colossal stone hand in Irasnian Wastes believed to belong to deity Zarinesh